Aligning your QA strategy across multiple teams, suppliers, platforms and processes is difficult but non-technical integration is key.

 Treat this as your key document, ensure it clearly identifies the boundaries of each team.
-Agree the test phases, (Unit Test, System Test, UAT etc) and agree the RACI matrix identifying who is responsible, accountable, consulted and informed for each element within those phases.
-Share resources, scripts and data sharing can prove invaluable to each connected phase sometimes resulting in the identification of defects prior to execution.
-Take time to understand where communication is key for example, at handover points between phases, delivering release notes, or during defect calls.
+Agree the test phases, (Unit Test, System Test, UAT etc).
+Agree the RACI matrix identifying who is responsible, accountable, consulted and informed for each element within those phases.
+Share resources, scripts and data sharing can prove invaluable to each connected phase.
+This sometimes resulting in the identification of defects prior to execution.
+Take time to understand where communication is key.
+For example, at handover points between phases, delivering release notes, or during defect calls.
 Our experience shows that agreeing these key themes up front makes for a smooth transition between teams and encourages the collaboration we need across the teams.

 Defect & Release Management